Fullaxx/openvpn/README.md

 ## Environment Variables
 * CONFIGFILE will specify a single one-time connection with a specific profile
 * RANDOMIZE_PROFILE_LIST will randomize the profile list when using roundrobin mode
-* ENABLEMASQ will enable masquarade through the tun device that openvpn creates
+* ENABLEMASQ will enable masquarade through the tun device that OpenVPN creates
 ```
 -e CONFIGFILE=myprofile.ovpn
 -e RANDOMIZE_PROFILE_LIST=1
 -e ENABLEMASQ=1
 ```

+## OpenVPN routing
+If you want to use OpenVPN as a masquarading router, use -e ENABLEMASQ=1.
+This will enable the iptables commands to masquarade through the tun device.
+Additionaly it will check to make sure that /proc/sys/net/ipv4/ip_forward is set to 1.
+Use --sysctl net.ipv4.ip_forward=1 or see the compose example.

 ## Manually cycle to next profile
 When using roundrobin mode, this command will disconnect from the current connection and jump to the next one in the list.